St. Jude Family of Websites

 St. Jude Children's Research Hospital Home

-Studying the gene regulatory processes controlling stem cell development and blood cancers.
+Understanding the gene regulatory and metabolic processes in normal development and blood disorders

 Cellular identity is dependent on gene expression programs, and the maintenance of this identity relies on the proper control of gene expression in space, time and magnitude.
 However, gene regulation can be altered, which can cause cancer or inherited blood disorders.

-Our lab is interested in understanding the fundamental processes controlling gene expression in normal and cancer stem cells.
-We use molecular biology, genome engineering, disease modeling, single cell technology and computational biology to study factors that regulate gene expression; specifically, we focus on non-coding genomic elements such as enhancers, epigenetics and cellular metabolism.
-By understanding the differences between the regulatory networks of normal and neoplastic hematopoiesis, we can learn more about the underlying causes of devasting blood disorders.
+Our lab investigates the fundamental mechanisms governing gene regulation and metabolism in normal and cancer stem cells.
+Using molecular biology, genome engineering, disease modeling, single-cell technologies, and computational biology, we study key regulators of gene expression, with a particular focus on enhancers, epigenetics, and intracellular metabolism.
+By dissecting the regulatory networks of normal and neoplastic hematopoiesis, we aim to uncover the underlying causes of devastating blood disorders.

-Our lab works to understand the regulatory logic of enhancer function during normal development and disease states.
-To accomplish this, we developed novel technologies which incorporate repurposed CRISPR/Cas9-based systems, functional genomics and optogenetics.
-These methods are among many techniques used in our lab that allow us to identify chromatin-based mechanisms that regulate non-coding genomic elements like enhancers and, further, to isolate these complexes and study them.
+Our lab investigates the regulatory logic of enhancer function in both normal development and disease.
+To this end, we have developed novel technologies that integrate repurposed CRISPR/Cas9 systems, functional genomics, and optogenetics.
+These approaches enable us to uncover chromatin-based mechanisms governing non-coding elements like enhancers, isolate regulatory complexes, and study their functions.

-Currently, we are focusing on elucidating the roles of enhancer hijacking in cancer genomes, performing functional and mechanistic analysis of pathogenic non-coding variants and further developing technologies to assist in the dissection of genome structure and function.
+Currently, we focus on enhancer hijacking in cancer genomes, functional and mechanistic analyses of pathogenic non-coding variants, and advancing technologies for dissecting genome structure and function.

 Jian Xu, PhD